ryancronrath/TextEncryption/README.md

 // Generate a key (optional)
 var key = onetimepad.GenerateKey(unencryptedText.length);

-// Encrypt the text by passing in the text you want to encrypt and a key that contains, at a minimum, the same number of characters as the unenecrypted text. string? encryptedText = onetimepad.Encrypt(unencryptedText, key);
+// Encrypt the text by passing in the text you want to encrypt and a
+// key that contains, at a minimum, the same number of characters as
+// the unenecrypted text.
+string encryptedText = onetimepad.Encrypt(unencryptedText, key);
 ```

 ### Decrypt Text